-Biweekly, Monday 2 – 4, Week 2 space available
+Biweekly, Monday 2 – 4, Week 2 – Fall term only to begin with

 The workshop will cover a number of subjects including addressing the tensions within a democracy (populism, protecting the interests of minorities, intolerance etc.), the mechanisms for moving from dictatorship to democracy (e.g. Poland, Spain, Iraq, and The Gambia) and the safeguards needed to minimize the risk of democracies sliding into dictatorships.